fusioncharts/dev_centre_docs/chart-guide/standard-charts/error-charts.md

 > The configurations for the error line chart is same as that of the error bars chart.

-### Cosmetics of Error Scatter chart
+### Cosmetics of Error Scatter Chart

-You can also customize the cosmetic properties of error scatter chart to change the  appearance of error bars in it.
+Customize the cosmetic properties of error scatter chart to change the  appearance of error bars in it.
 Most of the attributes are similar to the above rendered charts.
 To customize some more cosmetic properties of error bars in error scatter chart, follow the steps given below:

 * Set the `useVerticalErrorBar` attribute to show the error bars (half/full) for the error scatter chart.
 Setting this attribute to `1` (default) will show them, whereas setting it to `0` will hide them.